 Results: Attitudes toward transport pricing policies

-Attitudinal questions toward transport policies were presented differently in the pilot compared to the main survey.
-The main survey contains improved questions compared to the pilot survey and we therefore focus on the main survey for the following results:

-A considerable share of respondents in the main survey do not think that road pricing will reduce traffic congestion problems, local air pollution and greenhouse gas emissions.
+A considerable share of respondents do not think that road pricing will reduce traffic congestion problems, local air pollution and greenhouse gas emissions.

-The majority of respondents in both surveys indicate that they believe people with low incomes will be most negatively impacted by road pricing.
+The majority of respondents indicate that they believe people with low incomes will be most negatively impacted by road pricing.

 Many respondents are negative towards both universal road pricing and current road tolls.
 The share that is very or somewhat positive is slightly higher for road pricing than current road tolls (see Figure S 3).
 However, the share that is very negative is also higher.
 Men are more negative than women towards both polices.

-Those who vote for the populist party bloc indicate relatively more negative attitudes towards both road pricing and the toll system, compared to respondents who vote for the other party blocs.
+Those who vote for the populist party bloc indicate more negative attitudes towards both road pricing and the toll system, compared to respondents who vote for the other party blocs.

 Transport mode is strongly correlated with attitudes toward policies: car drivers are the least positive, while public transit riders, pedestrians and cyclists are more positive overall towards road pricing and road tolls.

-Those with lower education are more negative towards road pricing (main survey).
-Our sample underrepresents those who have compulsory schooling as their highest education level.
+Those with lower education are more negative towards road pricing.

-The highest share of main survey respondents prefers that road pricing revenues are spent on road investments, followed by investments in public transport, walking and cycling.
+Most respondents prefer that road pricing revenues are spent on road investments, followed by investments in public transport, walking and cycling.